Back to Articles

 An older woman using a button hook to button up her shirt.

-Getting dressed counts as light incidental exercise.
+Did you know getting dressed counts as light incidental exercise?
 This means it's a form of exercise you can do without really thinking about it.
-This type of regular movement can help with management of pain and arthritis.

 • Sore shoulders could make pulling on tops and jumpers harder than it used to be.